Phantom Thread-2017

 Suspension of disbelief is required.

-Impressive is the female empowerment slant that is evident.
-From the strong businesswoman character that Adams portrays- she is decisive, intelligent, and savvy, she is neither cowering nor impressionable and cannot be bullied or pushed around.
+Impressive is the female empowerment slant evident.
+From the strong businesswoman character that Adams portrays- she is decisive, intelligent, and savvy, she is neither cowering nor impressionable, and cannot be bullied or pushed around.

 Albeit her name, “Octopussy”, does teeter on male chauvinism.
 Be that as it may, her gang of feminist followers, all wielding assault rifles, are quite inspiring and, at this point, unusual for a Bond film- typically masculine leaning.